CanastaWiki/Canasta-Documentation/setup.md

 # Setup

 ## Quick setup
+Canasta requires the use of Docker, and then additionally either Docker Compose or Kubernetes as an orchestration framework.
-Quick setup instructions assume you are using Docker Compose.
-For most users, using Docker Compose is the best choice.
+For most users, Docker Compose is the best choice; the following instructions are specifically for the use of Docker Compose.

 ### Before starting
-You should have Docker Engine and Docker Compose installed.
-This is very fast and easy to do on common Linux distros such as Debian, Ubuntu, Red Hat, and CentOS.
+You should have both Docker Engine and Docker Compose installed.
+This is very fast and easy to do on common Linux distributions such as Debian, Ubuntu, Red Hat, and CentOS.
 By installing Docker Engine from `apt` or `yum`, you get Docker Compose along with it.
 See the following install guides for each OS:

 * [Debian](https://docs.docker.com/engine/install/debian/)
 * [Ubuntu](https://docs.docker.com/engine/install/ubuntu/)